Nine’s publishing division breaks news faster with Slack

 - /transcribe: Allows journalists to quickly request transcriptions for audio files right from Slack

-- /dashboards: Brings up a library of available dashboards so employees can access data and insights on content performance
+- /dashboards: Surfaces a library of available dashboards so employees can access data and insights on content performance

 Slack enables deeper collaboration across the division